-- 12.2.1 The maximum number of classes that may be entered by an individual driver at a single Level 5 event is three, unless otherwise indicated in the National Guidelines. - 12.2.2 At any single Level 5 event, a driver may not enter the stock class and another class for the same vehicle type. - 12.2.3 A maximum of six classes may be offered at any single National event.
-These classes must be applied for by the Host Club in their bid for the event, and must be published on all advertising, and on the event entry form. - 12.2.4 Juniors', Masters', Demonstration and Provisional classes may be included as long as the six class limit is not exceeded.
+- 12.2.1 The maximum number of classes that may be entered by an individual driver at a single Level 5 event is three, unless otherwise indicated in the National Guidelines. - 12.2.2 At any single Level 5 event, a driver may not enter the stock class and Modified class for the same vehicle type. - 12.2.3 A maximum of six classes may be offered at any single National event.
+These classes must be applied for by the Host Club in their bid for the event, and must be published on all advertising, and on the event entry form. - 12.2.4 Juniors', Masters', Demonstration and Provisional classes may be included at the discretion of ROAR Executive Committee.